OrgFlow/docs/content/tutorials/getting-started/getting-started.md

   >[!CAUTION]
   > Your Salesforce metadata will be committed to this repository, so be careful not to accidentally use a public repository if you are not comfortable making your Salesforce metadata visible to the public.

-- The type of metadata that you want to include in your stack.
-We'll cover this in more detail later on, but for now pick `CustomObjectsOnly`.
+- The categories of metadata types that you want to include in your stack.
+We'll cover this in more detail later on, but for now pick `General customization`.
 - The name of your @concept_productionenvironment.
 Leave the default value in place (`Production`).
 - The name of the @concept_backinggitbranch for your production environment.
 Again, just leave the default value in place.
 - Your Salesforce username for the production organization.
 Enter your Salesforce username here.
 Don't worry- OrgFlow does not store this username anywhere.